Marcostbo/Django-with-JWT/README.md

 ### Step 0: Set up Django

-First, we need to install Django in our Python environment
+First, we need to install Django in our Python environment:

 ```console
 python -m pip install Django
 ```
-After that, create the new project and the new app
+After that, create the new project and the new app:

 ```console
 django-admin startproject djangojwt